MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Verify that the task list covers the requirements from the specification.
 For example:

-    - Each functional requirement should map to one or more tasks
+    - Each functional requirement should map to one or more tasks.
-    - Security requirements should have corresponding implementation tasks
+    - Security requirements should have corresponding implementation tasks.
-    - Performance requirements should have testing tasks
+    - Performance requirements should have testing tasks.
-    - Integration points should have dedicated tasks
+    - Integration points should have dedicated tasks.

-    Verify that tasks are ordered logically:
+    Verify that tasks are ordered logically.
+For example:

-    - Foundation tasks (database, models) come first
+    - Foundation tasks (database, models) come first.
-    - Backend API tasks build on the foundation
+    - Backend API tasks build on the foundation.
-    - Frontend tasks reference backend endpoints
+    - Frontend tasks reference backend endpoints.
-    - Testing tasks come after implementation
+    - Testing tasks come after implementation.
-    - Deployment tasks come last
+    - Deployment tasks come last.

 1. Ensure each task is specific and actionable: